jcaip/jcaip.github.io/_posts/2017-08-27-Constraint-Satisfication-Solver.md

 ## Approach
 We are using **Backtracking Search** in order to try and find a suitable set of values for the graph.

-1. Assign a vertex a value
-2. See if that breaks any constraints
-3. If yes, backtrack otherwise repeat

 In order to speed up our search, we use several heurestics:
 + **Least Remaining Values** - when choosing a variable to assign, pick the variable that has the fewest states.
 + **Degree Heurestic** - when choosing a variable to assign, pick the variable with the highest degree.
 The idea behind these two heurestics is to detect failure early, to avoid unnecessary expansion.